Click any image to see a full-screen preview.

 sudo make install

 To get a desktop icon, open the ESPHamClock folder in the Pi file manager and copy the HamClock file to the desktop (copy & paste).
-Without the host file change, you can set the server in the icon by right clicking and opening properties.
+You can set the server in the icon by right clicking and opening properties.
 Go to the Desktop Entry tab.
 In the command box, change the command to /usr/local/bin/hamclock -b ohb.hamclock.app:80 and press OK.

-Autostart if you want Hamclock to start on Pi launch: open a Terminal window then
+For autostart, if you want Hamclock to start on Pi launch, open a Terminal window then

-mkdir -p ~/.config/autostart (if it does not already exist, otherwise go to it)
+mkdir -p ~/.config/autostart (if it does not already exist, otherwise go to it: cd /home/<user>/.config/autostart )

 nano ~/.config/autostart/hamclock.desktop